Your free business.com+ membership unlocks exclusive tech deals and advisor support

 We recommend HubSpot CRM for …

-• Organizations that want to start with a free CRM and scale up as they grow.
+• Organizations that want to start with a free or low-cost CRM and expand into more advanced sales, marketing and customer service tools as they grow.

 We don’t recommend HubSpot CRM for …

-• Businesses with extremely tight budgets that cannot afford the jump to Professional pricing.
+• Small businesses with extremely tight budgets that can’t justify the jump from Starter to Professional pricing.

-• Organizations requiring extensive customization beyond HubSpot’s standard capabilities.
+• Organizations that require highly customized CRM deployments or extensive enterprise-level customization beyond HubSpot’s standard capabilities.

 Did you find this content helpful?